noiseprotocol/noise_spec/noise.md

    sessions for each party and delete ephemeral private keys.
 It can also be called after sending a message to provide forward secrecy.

-5.3.
+5.4.
 Initializing a session
 ----------------------------

 Takes an ASCII label and writes its bytes into `h` sequentially, zero-filling any unused bytes.
-The label should be unique to the particular ciphertext, descriptor, and protocol.
+The label should be unique to the particular ciphersuite, descriptor, and protocol.
+For example: "Noise255\_BoxX\_ExampleProtocol".

 Also takes an optional key pair for the `s` variable.
 All other variables are set to empty.

-5.3.
+5.5.
 Creating a message
 ------------------------

 On input of some prologue and payload data and a descriptor, a message is